Similar Trips 'Chiang Mai'

 Wat Phra Sing Waramahawihan houses the sacred Phra Buddha Sihing, the city’s guardian Buddha.
 The Lai Kham Viharn features stunning mural paintings of Sang Thong and Suwannakhong.
 The Ho Trai is a half-brick, half-wood scripture hall decorated with plastered deities crafted by Lanna artisans.
 The birth year pagoda is revered by those born in the Year of the Dragon.

-Wat Buak Khrok Luang
+Buak Khrok Luang Temple

 Wat Buak Khrok Luang stands out for its mural paintings in the vihara that vividly depict several Jataka tales, reflecting the lifestyle of people during King Rama V’s era.
 Its Lanna-Tai Yai architectural style is well-preserved, and the gold-adorned prang-style stupa adds beauty and spiritual significance to the temple.